Jon lives in Iceland with his wife and children and has seen the tourist industry explode in the last few years.

-What to Pack When Traveling to Iceland in the Summer
+What to Pack for Iceland in Summer

 Iceland is an incredible country filled with wonderful sights and experiences.
 Its nature is beautiful and there's just so much of it.